Image default

 Men’s: Argentina and an Olympic dream

-The men’s national team of Argentina, reigning Pan American champions, debuted at London 2012 showing a promising performance although without going beyond the group stage.
 They repeated their participation in Rio 2016 and Tokyo 2020, highlighting their level of play and a marked technical evolution, Los Gladiadores will seek to overcome the initial phase in Paris.

 Pablo Simonet, central defender of the Argentine national team.
-Photo: CoSCABal/Germán Paez.
+Photo: CoSCABal / Germán Paez.

-Games, these will be its opponents in the group stage:
+In what means Argentina’s fourth participation in the Olympic Games, these will be its opponents in the group stage:

-(Paris time)
+(Paris timetable)

 27 -7 Norway vs Argentina 14.00H